Rubén Amaro Jr.

 Before the 2015 season, Amaro traded long-time shortstop Jimmy Rollins to the Los Angeles Dodgers and failed to find a taker for the remaining years on 1B Ryan Howard's contract.
 There was speculation that the team's top two pitchers, starter Cole Hamels and reliever Jonathan Papelbon, would soon be gone as well, with Papelbon making public statements hinting that he wanted out.
 The Phillies once again started slowly, with little hope for the team's fans that they would see a competitive team in the near future.
 Amid criticism, Amaro told the press in late May that Phillies fans "don't understand the game" and the "process" that goes into constructing a team.
 Those comments caused a firestorm in Philadelphia, and Amaro was forced to apologize.
 The criticism from the fans was not that the Phillies were losing, but that they were going through the necessary rebuilding halfheartedly, by not seeking to trade the few remaining players from the championship years while they still had some value left, and by not aggressively promoting prospects who could be part of the next competitive Phillies team, making the current losing pointless.
 Amaro replied that there was in fact a rebuilding plan that was being implemented, and that rushing a few young players to the majors early would not make it more likely to succeed.
 His position became evenm more shaky when the Phils hired Andy MacPhail to be the team's new President in June.
 Amaro did go into a dealing mode starting in late July, as Papelbon, Hamels, OF Ben Revere and veteran 2B Chase Utley were all sent away within a brief period.
 On September 10th, the Phillies announced that Amaro would not be returning to the team the next season and that he was being replaced in the interim by assistant GM Scott Proefrock.
 In late October, Matt Klentak was selected as his permanent replacement.

 Amaro returned to the field as first base coach of the Boston Red Sox in 2016.
 The unprecedented move - from GM to first base coach - was seen as a step to eventually securing a job as a major league manager.
+He was let go alongside manager John Farrell after the 2017 season, then in 2018 moved to the New York Mets, also as first base coach.

 |Philadelphia Phillies General Manager